-Covid 19 coronavirus: Have we managed to keep community transmission in check?
+Covid 19 coronavirus: Sylvia Park gets 'deep clean' after visit from South Korean case; no new virus cases

-Auckland's Sylvia Park mall food court has been closed after it was revealed it was visited by a South Korean man who later tested positive for Covid-19.
+Auckland's Sylvia Park mall food court was closed this morning after it was revealed it was visited by a South Korean man who later tested positive for Covid-19.

-The mall's management has told retailers the food court has been closed for a "full deep clean".
+The news came as the Ministry of Health revealed there are no new cases of Covid-19 today.

-Tens of thousands of shoppers visit the mall each weekend.
+Tens of thousands of shoppers visit Sylvia Park each weekend.

-The 22-year-old man, who was living in Auckland, was in Queenstown from July 1 to 4.
-He also took a bus tour to Milford and joined a boat cruise during that time.
+General manager asset management Linda Trainer said at 10.45am today the mall was contacted by the Ministry of Health and advised the man had visited the food court on Thursday, July 16, between the hours of 11am to 1pm.

+"The Ministry has advised this event, which took place over two weeks ago, poses a very low risk.

 Read More